Heated tools like flat irons can make hair waterfall straight. But there's always that worry of burning the hair, or yourself.

 Engineers at Purdue University are trying to invent the science.
 Heat damage can make hair permanently straight, but not in a good way, says Tahira Reid, an assistant professor of mechanical engineering at Purdue.
 "The question we're trying to answer is, 'How much heat is too much heat before you lose your permanent curl pattern?' "

-The team classified hair into eight standard types, from type I to type VIII based on degree of curvature.
-Type I is straight to slightly wavy hair, type II is hair with loose waves, and type V is very curly hair.
-Type II is more typical of Caucasian hair, Marconnet says, while type V is a natural African American hair.
+The team classified hair into eight standard types, from Type I to Type VIII, based on degree of curvature.
+Type I is straight to slightly wavy hair, Type II is hair with loose waves, and Type V is very curly hair.
+Type II is more typical of Caucasian hair, Marconnet says, while Type V is natural African-American hair.

 Higher heat conductivity means the hair fiber spreads heat better, and makes it less likely that hair will be burned.
-Bottom line: curly African American hair might be damaged by heat that wouldn't affect straighter hair.
+Bottom line: Curly African-American hair might be more likely to suffer heat damage than straighter hair.

 "It's like the handle on the pot," Marconnet explained, "[when] you have hot water in the pot, if it's a metal handle you wouldn't want to grasp the handle, but you would a plastic handle because it doesn't conduct the heat [as much]."